janklab/MailSpoon/README.md

 # MailSpoon

-Sophisticated HTML and MIME email for Matlab
+Sophisticated HTML and MIME email generation for Matlab.

 ## About